Heavenlode/Nebula/Documentation/index.md

 Nebula is a fun, efficient, extensible networking framework designed to make multiplayer game development in Godot a breeze.
 It's built from the ground up for Godot's C# support, giving you a clean, modern API that feels natural to use.

+> Disclaimer: this document was written about 50% by a human.
+The author didn't have time to sit down and write it all out, though someday maybe that will change.
+It should still be very valuable to you if you are interested in these details.
+Hail our AI overlords!

 ## Quick Start

 Get up and running with Nebula in minutes: